In this Park Facility

 Personal training gives you the opportunity to find real, achievable goals and to meet those goals in a safe and timely manner.
 Sign up for a free Access Discount to receive reduced pricing up to 90% off based on your financial needs.

 Individual Personal Training

-- 6 half-hour sessions: $120
+- Three 1-hour sessions: $120

 Group Personal Training

-Set up a personal training session with a friend.
-Personal training with friends is a great way to stay motivated, work out with your friends and save money!
+Set up a personal training session with a friend!
+Personal training with friends is a great way to stay motivated, work out with your friends, and save money.

-- 2 people: $30 per person, per hour
+- two people: $30 per person, per 1-hour session.

 The center was first constructed in 1927 as a wood-frame bathhouse for the pre-existing outdoor pool.
 In 1949, a concrete building was constructed, and the dressing rooms in the original building were renovated.
 The gymnasium and roller-skating rink in the basement were constructed in 1953-1954.
 The auditorium was constructed sometime between 1949 and 1953.
 As a result of the 1994 bond measure, an indoor aquatic center was added to the facility in 2000.
 The outdoor pool was filled in and turned into a parking lot.